Moria Robinson | she/her | PI

-I am a community ecologist and educator fascinated by insects on plants.
+I am a community ecologist and educator fascinated by insects that eat plants.
 I get particularly excited about native caterpillars, and much of my research uses these diverse and charismatic organisms to explore basic evolutionary and ecological processes.
 As a faculty member at a land-grant institution and with a great love for Great Basin ecosystems, I seek to develop knowledge relevant for conservation and management in sagebrush steppe, shrubland, and riparian habitats.
-See the “research” page for more on lab projects, and “native caterpillars” to learn more about some of the organisms we study.
+See the “research” page for more on lab projects, and “natural history” to learn more about some of the organisms we study.

 moria.robinson(at)usu.edu